How to Generate a Controller Plugin from MATLAB Code

 MatlabFunction_Main.m

-This file describes the desired logic of the plugin.
-It also consists of a predefined and a part for user input containing the logic.
+This file defines the core logic of the plugin.
+It consists of a predefined section and a section for user-defined logic.

-The interface variables defined in MatlabFunction_GetInfo.m (inputs, outputs and debugs) are represented in the vectors inputVector, outputVector and debugVector with the order from the description.
+The interface variables specified in MatlabFunction_GetInfo.m (inputs, outputs, and debugs) are represented by the vectors inputVector, outputVector, and debugVector, in the order described.

 function [returnCode, inputVector, outputVector, debugVector] = MatlabFunction_Main(inputVector, outputVector, debugVector)